 1 bedroom units have a queen bed and 2 bedroom units have a queen bed and 2 sets of bunk beds.
-Blankets and pillows are furnished by Michigania.
+Blankets and pillows WILL NOT BE furnished by Michigania for the summer of 2021.
 You may wish to bring a sleeping bag, comforter, or electric blanket.
 You may bring your own sheets and pillow cases, or we will provide sheets pillowcases, and a bathmat, free of charge.
 Michigania does NOT provide towels and washcloths.